You might probably know this but let me tell you again why your business should have a social media marketing strategy.

 - 1/3 of your social content shares educational, entertaining, or emotional content to help users connect more with your page.
 (Share Content)

-- 1/3 of your social content shares tips, how-to’s, blogs, educational videos, company photos, etc. (Brand Content).
+- 1/3 of your social content shares tips, how-tos, blogs, educational recorded or live videos, company photos, etc. (Brand Content).

 Step 6: Track and Optimize